 Here are the steps to follow to make your own fully colonized grain spawn.

 First, you’ll need a sterilized grain bag.
-The bags will contain hydrated and sterilized rye.
-The injection port will work in conjunction with the culture or spore syringe.
+The bags will contain hydrated and sterilized millet, rye or another grain.

 Take a sterilized grain bag and inject 2.5ml of culture syringe through the injection port.
 Do this in a very clean location.
-It is important to have a sterile environment for this as the process is highly delicate.
-You must sterilize your hands, the inoculation surface, the injection port bag and the syringe needle.
+It is important to create a very clean environment for this as the process is highly delicate.
+It's best to sterilize your hands, the inoculation surface, the injection bag and the syringe needle.
 Rubbing alcohol will work for sterilization.
 Wear your pair of latex gloves throughout the process.
-Ensure that there is no tear in the bag, no matter how tiny it may seem.
+Examine to ensure there are no micro-cracks in the bag.

 Let your sterilized grain bag become colonized in a cool location.
 It shouldn’t be under direct sunlight.
 The temperature should not drop below 55⁰F and it shouldn’t rise above 85⁰F.
 The warmer it is within this range the faster growth will be.
 After a few days you’ll start to see white mycelium growing on the grain.
 The white mycelium will shoot outward from the injection point.
 Let it grow to about 75%, then break up the colonized grain without opening the bag.
 Mix the colonized grain into the grain that hasn’t been colonized.
 This will hasten the colonization process.